 But how will this be accomplished?
 Should we expect this to come about simply by the efforts of national governments?
 Will the famous “swords-into-plowshares” statue that sits in front of the United Nations building in New York become a reality as a result of peace talks?

-No, peace will not come about that way
+No, peace will not come about through peace talks

-Instead, once Jesus Christ has returned to earth, He will have to act swiftly and decisively to put down rebellion against His rule.
+Instead of convening a peace conference, once Jesus Christ has returned to earth, He actually first will have to act swiftly and decisively to put down rebellion against His rule.
 We read of the aggressive action of the last world-ruling empire (one based in Europe) and its leader (one referred to as “the beast”) who “will make war with the Lamb, and the Lamb will overcome them, for He is Lord of lords and King of kings” (Revelation 17:8, Revelation 17:14).

 But this evil military campaign will not be successful.
 Rebellion against the righteous rule of the Messiah will be forcibly put down.